roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 A table is a method of storing data in columns (or fields) within Dataverse.
 We sometimes refer to them [entities](../model-driven-apps/model-driven-app-glossary.md#entity).

+Tables, in the context of model-driven apps, only ever exist within a [Dataverse](model-driven-app-glossary.md#dataverse) database.

-A single entry within a table is know as a record, for example a single customer, and the columns describe metadata associated with the customer such as the name, telephone number or credit limit.
+A single entry within a table is know as a [record](model-driven-app-glossary.md#record), for example a single customer, and the columns describe metadata associated with the customer such as the name, telephone number or credit limit.

 Every model-driven app must contain at least one table.
 Much of the process of creating a model driven app is selecting the tables most relevant to solving the business problem.

-Tables have views, forms and business rules associated with them.
+Tables have [views](model-driven-app-glossary.md#view), [forms](model-driven-app-glossary.md#form) and [business rules](model-driven-app-glossary.md#business-rule) associated with them.

+Additionally, tables also have [charts](model-driven-app-glossary.md#chart) as well as [dashboards](model-driven-app-glossary.md#dashboard) where table charts a presented.

-Tables can relate to other tables and these are defined via the relationships that have been set up between them.
+Tables can relate to other tables and these are defined via the [relationships](model-driven-app-glossary.md#relationship) that have been set up between them.

+When we move tables between environments we move all table elements noted along with the table.
+This permits a more stable application management lifecycle.

 [Find out more about configuring tables here](../../maker/data-platform/entity-overview.md)